Kadika38/Valet/src/main/java/com/github/kadika38/planning.md

 * function still needs to be added

 Notes / Todo
--   currently reworking the pos system IN POS2
+-   currently setting up routes so that testing can commence

 Notes for later
 - POS: implement a make list and us it to validate make input in getVehicleMakeInput()